atsetilam/astarte/doc/pages/user/015-astarte_dashboard.md

 ![Astarte Dashboard, Trigger Editor](assets/astarte-dashboard-trigger-editor.png)

-You can learn more about Trigger definitions in their [documentation's section](060-triggers.html).
+You can learn more about Trigger definitions in their [documentation section](060-triggers.html).

 Note that due to how triggers work, you should install the trigger before a device connects.
 Doing otherwise will cause the trigger to kick in at a later time, and as such no events will be streamed